-For the three and six-month periods ended September 30, 2009 (Unaudited)
+Notes to the Consolidated Financial Statements For the three and nine-month periods ended December 31, 2009 (Unaudited)

-Oversight for credit risk resides with the Credit Committee, a sub-committee of the Investment Planning Committee ("IPC"), and chaired by the Chief Operations Officer.
+Oversight for credit risk resides with the Credit Committee, a sub-committee of the Investment Planning Committee ("IPC"), which is chaired by the Chief Operations Officer.
 The IPC, chaired by the President and Chief Executive Officer, is accountable for monitoring and managing the total portfolio strategic risk exposures and providing strategic direction to the investment departments.
 The Credit Committee advises the IPC on the total portfolio exposure to credit risk and whether changes are warranted in the allocation of credit risk within the overall limits established by the board of directors.
 The Credit Committee ensures that credit risks are identified, measured and monitored regularly and communicated at least monthly to the IPC and at least quarterly to the board of directors.